Program Manager, Provider Education

 - Availability for overnight travel to attend meetings and provide on-site assistance; estimated at between 5-10%.

-- Strong understanding and interest of oncology, health systems transformation activities, and public health, health policy, and/or research.
+- Understanding and interest of oncology, health systems transformation activities, and public health, health policy, and/or research.

 - Experience developing adult education and with membership services, healthcare providers, committees and/or funders.